tamilsweet/the-modern-angular-bootcamp/README.md

 This is a credit card app that shows form to enter credit card details and display the card in SVG.
 Uses Angular Reactive Forms.

+## Email Subscription App

+This is an email subscription app that shows form to enter email and submits it.
+Uses Angular Template Driven Forms.